grafana/meta-monitoring-chart/docs/installation.md

     --from-literal=endpoint='https://otlp-gateway-prod-us-east-0.grafana.net/otlp'
    ```

    The logs, metrics and traces usernames are the `User / Username / Instance IDs` of the Loki, Prometheus/Mimir and OpenTelemetry instances in Grafana Cloud.
 From `Home` in Grafana click on `Stacks`.
 Then go to the `Details` pages of Loki and Prometheus/Mimir.
 For OpenTelemetry go to the `Configure` page.
+The endpoints will also have to be changed to match your settings.

 1. Create a values.yaml file based on the [default one](../charts/meta-monitoring/values.yaml).
 Fill in the names of the secrets created above as needed.
 An example minimal values.yaml looks like this: